jrmcoul/minesweeper/README.md

 ## How to clone and run app:

-Navigate to your own base folder, and in terminal type:
+Navigate to your base folder, and in terminal type:

 ```
 git clone https://github.com/jrmcoul/minesweeper.git